balthazar-space/Balthazar-IO/README.md

 These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
 See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

-KiCad 5.1.5 files are uploaded here as well as the drawings and pictures.

 # BalthazarIO

 BalthazarIO module is a simple USB2.0 four-port hub for the internal devices: keyboard and touchpad, webcam and optional audiocard.
 Additional simplification and pcb size reduction was done recently.